andreabonvini/Notes/MachineLearningRestelli/MachineLearningRestelli.md

   Q(s,a)\to q^*(s,a)
   $$
   Well, GLIE MC is our first full solution.
 We can throw this into any MDP and it will find the right solution!
-  So, let's sum up the solutions we adopted for control for MC:
+  So, let's sum up the solutions we adopted for MC control:

   1. Use ${Q}$, not ${V}$
   2. evaluate and improve your policy *every time you run an episode*
   3. use an ${\epsilon}$-greedy policy
   4. the value of ${\epsilon}$ should decay at every iteration in order to guarantee to find the optimal policy.

-  *I'll see you in another life when we are both cats*
+  *I'll see you in another life when we are both cats*.

   (Sources:  [David Silver's Lesson 5 on RL ](https://www.youtube.com/watch?v=0g4j2k_Ggc4&t=630s) -  Restelli's Slides  -  [Model Free Algorithms](https://medium.com/deep-math-machine-learning-ai/ch-12-1-model-free-reinforcement-learning-algorithms-monte-carlo-sarsa-q-learning-65267cb8d1b4)  )